Humanoid Joint logoHumanoid Joint

 FAQ

-Is "actuators in humanoid robots" the same intent as "humanoid actuator"?
+Is "actuators used in humanoid robots" the same intent as "humanoid actuator"?

 Yes for this site architecture.
-The phrase actuators in humanoid robots asks which actuator roles, architectures, and validation evidence matter inside a humanoid.
-That is the same decision cluster as humanoid actuator, so it is answered on this canonical page instead of a separate near-duplicate URL.
+The phrase "actuators used in humanoid robots" asks which actuator roles, architectures, and validation evidence matter inside a humanoid.
+That is the same decision cluster as "humanoid actuator", so it is answered on this canonical page instead of a separate near-duplicate URL.

 What actuators are used in humanoid robots?